 Oh, and of course buy travel insurance.
 Just in case.

-Have a wonderful trip about 8 years ago
+Have a wonderful trip over 8 years ago

 Personally, I haven't used malaria tablets in the Philippines and Indonesia for a while now and instead, have always been very careful to use a spray on/roll on bug repellant and wear long clothes after dusk.
 Using any anti-bug lotion for short lengths of time (like a holiday) shouldn't be harmful and there are always 'natural' lotions and sprays in the supermarket, anyway.

 Keep your shots up to date if possible.
 Most certainly the Hep ones.
 Consider it a necessary expense, like travel insurance.

 And most importantly, chill and have a great time!
 We never found stray dogs to be a threat in Bali, especially in the years since efforts have been made to keep them away from tourists.
 You're more likely to eat something funky by accident than to get yourself into a serious medical mishap.
 My advice is to make sure food is prepared fresh, throw yourself into as many off the beaten track adventures as possible and be prepared for your best-laid plans to change.
-There are lots of other places you can visit for safety and certainty, like you local mall ;) about 8 years ago
+There are lots of other places you can visit for safety and certainty, like you local mall ;) over 8 years ago